teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 For more information on settings, view the [settings documentation](./Settings-Documentation.md).

 # Reloading data
-TRBot comes with a [`ReloadCommand`](../TRBot/TRBot.Commands/Commands/ReloadCommand.cs), mapped to "reload" by default, to reload data.
+TRBot comes with a [`ReloadCommand`](../TRBot/TRBot.Commands/Commands/ReloadCommand.cs) (default: "!reload") to reload data.
 Some data cannot be applied to TRBot until it is reloaded for technical reasons.
 There are two types of reloads: soft and hard.
-Hard reloads typically destroy in-memory objects then recreate them using data from the database, while soft reloads typically only apply the changes.
+Hard reloads typically destroy in-memory objects then recreate them using data from the database, while soft reloads typically apply only the changes.
 Pass "soft" or "hard" as an argument to this command to choose how to reload (Ex. "!reload hard").

 # Data requiring reloads/restarts